Sea of Test Environments

 Of note, most leading developers today expect to have access to robust development environments and tools.
 So, if you want to attract top talent, it pays to have the right supporting environment in place.

-3. Test environments
+3. Test Environments

 Before you release software to real-world users, it’s important to put the software through extensive testing to make sure it works as designed.
 While some teams choose to test in production (more on this below), most set up dedicated test environments to detect flaws and vulnerabilities and make sure the software performs to expected standards before shipping a release.